The Simple Future Tense

 B: ‘I know, I’m going to buy some.’

-Prediction based on present evidence.
+based on present evidence.

 Look at those boys playing football!
 They’re going to break the window.